Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-Chapman has a median taxpayer income of $77,996 and an average of $92,788, according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2022.
-Nationally, this is extremely high, contrasting with the Australian Capital Territory's median income of $68,678 and average income of $83,634.
-By March 2025, based on Wage Price Index growth of 10.78%, current estimates would be approximately $86,404 (median) and $102,791 (average).
-The 2021 Census shows that household, family, and personal incomes in Chapman rank highly nationally, between the 97th and 98th percentiles.
-Income distribution reveals that the largest segment is 37.7% earning $4000+ weekly (1,083 residents), contrasting with the surrounding region where the $1,500 - 2,999 bracket leads at 34.3%.
-Economic strength is evident through 51.6% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
-After housing costs, residents retain 90.6% of income, reflecting strong purchasing power.
-The area's SEIFA income ranking places it in the 10th decile.
+Chapman's median taxpayer income was $77,996 and average income was $92,788 according to latest postcode level ATO data aggregated by AreaSearch for the financial year 2022.
+This is notably high compared to Australian Capital Territory's median income of $68,678 and average income of $83,634.
+By September 2025, estimated median income would be approximately $88,603 and average income $105,407 based on Wage Price Index growth of 13.6% since financial year 2022.
+In the 2021 Census, Chapman's household, family, and personal incomes ranked highly nationally, between the 97th and 98th percentiles.
+The largest income segment comprised 37.7% earning $4000+ weekly (1,083 residents), contrasting with the surrounding region where the $1,500 - 2,999 bracket led at 34.3%.
+Economic strength was evident through 51.6% of households achieving high weekly earnings exceeding $3,000.
+After housing costs, residents retained 90.6% of income, reflecting strong purchasing power.
+The area's SEIFA income ranking placed it in the 10th decile.

 Frequently Asked Questions - Income